EVerest/EVerest/README.md

 ### Full Stack Hardware Requirements:
 It is recommended to have at least 4GB of RAM available to build EVerest.
 More CPU cores will optionally boost the build process, while requiring more RAM accordingly.

+# Demonstrations
+The current demos showcase the foundational layers of a charging solution that could address interoperability and reliability issues in the industry.
+Check-out the available demonstrations in the [US-JOET Repo](https://github.com/US-JOET/everest-demo).

 # License
 EVerest and its subprojects are licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/EVerest/EVerest#:~:text=Version%202.0.%20See-,LICENSE,-for%20the%20full) for the full license text.